In Stores 9/14/2021 via Soft Skull Press

 For media requests, please contact Megan Fishmann at email@example.com

-For event request, please contact Katie Boland at firstname.lastname@example.org
+For event requests, please contact Katie Boland at firstname.lastname@example.org

-For publicity requests, please contact Rachel Fershleiser at email@example.com
+For bookseller requests, please contact Rachel Fershleiser at email@example.com

 California has been advertised as a destiny manifested for those ready to pull up their bootstraps and head west across to find wealth on the other side of the Sierra Nevada since the 19th century.
 Across the eight essays in the debut collection by José Vadi, we hear from the descendants of those not promised that prize.

 INTER STATE explores California through many lenses: an aging obsessed skateboarder; a self-appointed dive bar DJ; a laid-off San Francisco tech worker turned rehired contractor; a grandson of Mexican farmworkers pursuing the crops they tilled.

 Amidst wildfires, high speed rail, housing crises, unprecedented wealth and its underlying decay, INTER STATE excavates and roots itself inside those necessary stories and places lost in the ever-changing definitions of a selectively golden state.

 Most Anticipated 2021 Title – The Rumpus & Publishers Weekly

 “As . . .
 Vadi examines California with anger and love in his first essay collection, he centers the ever-changing Golden State and includes wildfires, dive bars, the tech industry, farmwork, decay, and wealth . . .
 Vadi’s writing style has received much advanced praise.” —The Millions Most Anticipated Books of 2021